DenizenScript/Denizen-For-Bukkit-Docs/source/docs/getting-started/dscript-format.rst

 to do?

 Each space is considered a "separator" between multiple arguments.
-The ``narrate`` command only needs one argument (it can take a second argument, but that argument has a special prefix so we can ignore it for now).
+The :guilabel:`narrate` command only needs one argument (it can take a second argument, but that argument has a special prefix so we can ignore it for now).

 To Denizen, we've given it 7 different arguments and an open quote!
 It reads the first "argument" properly, but every "argument" afterwards is ignored and seen